 If ending up just like your mother means being the positive light that she is, then you are more than happy to do so because she is a strong black woman who has been through it all, lost her husband at 26 and became a single parent overnight, yet was still able to hold her own and not ask for one ounce of pity.

 Love.
 You are fortunate to have found true love at such a young and innocent age.
 You’ve met your soul mate.
-He is kind, he is sweet, he is innocent and he is patient.
+He is kind.
+He is sweet.
+He is innocent.
+He is patient.
 You have this unrelenting passion for him.
 You are in a love far greater than your years which is why you don’t really know how to handle your feelings and emotions.
 You are in a reciprocated type of love.

 The next day no one could tell you that you were not a woman.
 You called just about every friend you had bragging about how romantic your experience was.
 Romantic indeed.
 Till this day you can still say you lost your virginity with no regrets.
 It was with a guy who loved you more than anything and you didn’t have to fear like so many other girls your age that he would go telling every tom, dick, and harry about your escapades with him.
 Not only was he the love of your life but your best friend.

 Young and in love you are a risk-taker.
 You live in the moment, you take chances and you do things without thinking.
 Some of the decisions you make during this time will have an affect on your near future, yet you are living life and enjoying the trials of being a teenager.